1. Home

 Background

-The clinical significance and inclusion of pregnant persons’ race in prenatal serum screening for fetal trisomy 21 (T21), trisomy 18 (T18), and open neural tube defects (ONTDs) has long been debated within the medical community.
+The clinical significance and inclusion of pregnant persons’ race in prenatal serum screening for fetal trisomy 21 (T21), trisomy 18 (T18), and open neural tube defects (ONTDs) is under debate within the medical community.
 While some studies support race-based adjustments, recent evidence challenges their validity, highlighting concerns about disease misclassification and the potential for associated healthcare inequities.

 Scope